 This doesn’t mean that surgery is the only answer.
 There are many other types of treatments you can use to strengthen the muscles and support your ability to function with less pain.

 Surgery has its own set of risks and is not a cure.
 It can bring some welcome relief, but it will not cure osteoarthritis or spinal stenosis.
-If you are in Anchorage, schedule an appointment with us at Better Health Chiropractic & Physical Rehab to see what your non-surgical options are today.
+If you are in Anchorage, schedule an appointment with us at Better Health Alaska to see what your non-surgical options are today.